ESPRI-Mod/synda/sdt/doc/upgrade_guide.md

-# Synda upgrade guide
+# Synda upgrade guide (installation from source)

 ## Synopsis

-This documents contains instructions to install new Synda version.
+This document contains instructions to install new Synda version.

 ## Procedure